Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 where \([O]\) denotes the proportion of channels in an `open' conformation (one of the components of \(\mathbf{x}\)); and \(g\) is the sole parameter in \(\btheta_h\), known as the \emph{maximal conductance}; and \(E_\text{Kr}\) is the Nernst potential. \(E_\text{Kr}\) is found by calculating

 where \(R\) is the gas constant, \(F\) is Faraday's constant, and \(T\) is the temperature and \([K_\text{in}]\) and \([K_\text{out}]\) are the intracellular and extracellular concentrations of \(K^+\), respectively.
-Here, we choose the temperature to be room temperature (\(T=293\text{K}\)), and our intracellular and extracellular concentrations to be 120\,mM and 5\,mM, respectively.
-These are typical values which approximately correspond to physiological concentrations.
-Hence, for all synthetic data generation, training, and validation in Sections~\ref{sec:CaseI} and \ref{sec:caseII}, we fix \(E_\text{Kr} = -80.24~mV\) using Equation~\ref{eqn:reversal}.
+Here, we choose the temperature to be room temperature (\(T=298\text{K}\)), and our intracellular and extracellular concentrations to be 120\,mM and 5\,mM, respectively, which approximately correspond to physiological concentrations \citep{hille}.
+Hence, for all synthetic data generation, training, and validation in Sections~\ref{sec:CaseI} and \ref{sec:caseII}, we fix \(E_\text{Kr} = -80.24\)\,mV (using Equation~\ref{eqn:reversal}).

 From Equations~\ref{eqn:markov_ode}--\ref{eqn:markov_observation_func}, we can see that both the dynamics of the model and the observation function are dependent on the voltage, \(V(t; d)\).
 This is a special case of Equations~\ref{eqn:y_defn}--\ref{eqn:general_observation}, in which \(\mathbf{f}\) and \(h\) are time-dependent only via the voltage $V(t;d)$.
 In other words, at any fixed voltage (\(V\)), Equation~\ref{eqn:markov_ode} is an autonomous system and \(h\) does not depend directly on \(t\).